 - 1. Select the best answer.
 Detailed written procedures are required for:

-- A. Non-Complex lifts
+- A. Some lifts

-- B. Some lifts
+- B. Non-complex lifts

 - C. Complex lifts

 - D. All lifts

 - 2. Select the best answer.
 For all complex lifts, a rigger supervisor, operator supervisor, or a rigging or crane operator working leader must review on-site conditions and ...

 - A. Define the crane operating envelope

-- B. Conduct a pre-job briefing

-- C. Inspect all rigging gear
+- B. Inspect all rigging gear

-- D. Select rigging gear
+- C. Select rigging gear

+- D. Conduct a pre-job briefing

 - 3. Select the best answer.
-Lifts of test weights during maintenance or load test are ... - A. Excluded from the complex lift requirements - B. Included in the complex lift requirements - C. Evaluated according to the complex lift requirements - D. Routine lifts because they are not complex shapes - 4.
-Select the best answer.
+Lifts of test weights during maintenance or load test are ...

+- A. Routine lifts because they are not complex shapes

+- B. Excluded from the complex lift requirements

+- C. Included in the complex lift requirements

+- D. Evaluated according to the complex lift requirements

+- 4. Select the best answer.
 A crane with a capacity of 100,000 pounds is performing a lift of 40,000 pounds.
-This is a(n): - A. Overload lift - B. Non-Complex lift - C. Complex lift - D. Hazardous lift
+This is a(n):

+- A. complex lift

+- B. hazardous lift

+- C. non-complex lift

+- D. overload lift

-Hazardous Materials
+Complex Lift Examples Hazardous Materials